raandree/PowerShell211129/README.md

   - CredSsp

 - Comparing Object
   PowerShell does not compare object, it doesn't even know how to do this.
 PowerShell just calls the Equal method on an object and delegated the comparison to the object / class.
-Demo of this is in [Compare Object C# Operator Definition.ps1](./Misc/Compare%20Object%20C#%20Operator%20Definition.ps1).
+Demo of this is in [Compare Object CSharp Operator Definition.ps1](./Misc/Compare%20Object%20CSharp%20Operator%20Definition.ps1).

   The FileInfo class does not have the equal operator implemented, hence comparing [FileInfo class](https://docs.microsoft.com/en-us/dotnet/api/system.io.fileinfo?view=net-6.0) object always returns false unless it is exactly the same object.
 In this case we do a reference-equal.
 The [DateTime struct](https://docs.microsoft.com/en-us/dotnet/api/system.datetime?view=net-6.0) does have a bunch of operator and comparing two DateTime objects work by comparing their number of ticks.